Filing Contempt of Child Support in California

 - The accused must have willfully violated the agreement.
 That is, the accused must have purposefully violated the document.
 If your spouse had the ability to pay child support, but outright refused, this is considered contempt.
 If the accused can use the defense that he or she did not presently have the ability to comply with the court order, he or she may not be considered “willfully” violating the agreement.

 It is important to note that the ability to pay is a factor in child support contempt cases.
 If the accused could have partially paid, then he or she can still be in contempt if failing to partially pay or make any attempts to pay child support.
 If, however, the accused can show that available funds went to rent or mortgage and food, and that there is clearly an inability to pay fully or partially, there may be no case for contempt.

 In California, you must start the contempt proceedings no later than three years from the date that the payment was due.
 Also, each month that is not paid under the child support order is considered a separate offense.
 Therefore, if your spouse failed to pay six months, there are six separate contempt charges.

 Speak with a Family Law Attorney

-If you need to file contempt of court orders against an ex-spouse or partner for non-payment of child support, you should contact a family law attorney immediately.
-Call Sarieh Law Offices, ALC now for a free 30-minute consultation, and we will assist you with your case.
+If you need to file contempt of court orders against an ex-spouse or partner for non-payment of child support, you should contact a child support lawyer immediately.
+Call Sarieh Law Offices, ALC now for a free 30-minute consultation, and our child support lawyers will assist you with your case.
 Schedule your appointment at 714-542-6200 or fill out our online contact form with your legal questions.